ccmbioinfo/stager/docs/locust.md

 ## Setting up in a virtualenv

 First, you will need Python 3.7, pip, and virtualenv.
-To create a virtualenv, switch to the `flask` directory and run one of the following commands, depending on how your Python installation is set up.
+To create a virtualenv, switch to the `locust` directory and run one of the following commands, depending on how your Python installation is set up.

 A virtualenv changes your PATH so Python modules resolve to dependencies